 instantaneous, such as a healing potion, this may cause an increase in maximum hit points, with the reverse happening if it dealt damage.
 At the DM’s discretion, this effect may be dispelled as an active spell effect or be suppressed with a potion which deals an opposite effect.
 A cantrip cannot gain this miscibility result, and instead reverts to Greater Sync.

-Herbalism Kit

-An Herbalism Kit counts as if Alchemist’s Supplies, but you may choose up to two alchemical formulae to learn.
-These still must be written down (and usually stored in a book or notes).
-You are not counted as if proficient when it comes to other alchemical formulae and using potions for the purposes of potion DCs.
-You may not create potions higher than uncommon quality with an Herbalism Kit.

 Special Crafting: Cauldrons